Retire by stateFigures verified May 31, 2026

 Home insurance can be costly and hard to get

-Repeated storms have pushed homeowners insurance prices up in Louisiana, and some companies have pulled back from the market.
-People shopping for a coastal home often find premiums and flood coverage a major budget line.
+Repeated storms have pushed homeowners insurance prices up, and some companies have pulled back from the market.
+If you shop for a coastal home, premiums and flood coverage often become a big line in your budget.

 Louisiana Department of Insurance